Lyttelton Line: Electrified services

 The main impetus for electrification of the Lyttelton Line was to alleviate the nuisance created by the smoke exhaust of the steam locomotives in the Lyttelton tunnel for passengers and crews alike.
-Other options tried or investigated for this line were an attempt in 1909 to convert a Wf class steam locomotive to oil burning for operation through the tunnel, a move that proved to be only partially successful, and a study done into the idea of using diesel motive power through the tunnel, an option that was abandoned due to the immaturity of the technology at the time.
+Other options tried or investigated for this line were duplication, and an attempt in 1909 to convert a Wf class steam locomotive to oil burning for operation through the tunnel, a move that proved to be only partially successful, and a study done into the idea of using diesel motive power through the tunnel, an option that was abandoned due to the immaturity of the technology at the time.

 The government commissioned British consultants Merz & McLellan in 1925 to report on various proposals for electrification of parts of the rail network.
 Their report recommended the electrification of the Auckland, Wellington and Christchurch urban networks, and possibly also Dunedin.
 It concluded that if the North Island Main Trunk through Johnsonville were electrified, that would delay the need for the Tawa Flat deviation.
 Also recommended were the electrification of the Wairarapa Line via Haywards as far as Upper Hutt; the electrification of the Hutt Valley Branch; electrification in Auckland out to Henderson and Otahuhu; electrification in Christchurch out to Rangiora and through the Lyttelton tunnel; and electrification in Dunedin from Port Chalmers to Mosgiel.
 Following the release of the report, it was decided to proceed only with the electrification of the Christchurch – Lyttelton line.

 In line with the successful electrification of the Otira Tunnel using the 1500 volt DC system with overhead catenary, the same system was chosen for the Christchurch project.
 English Electric Co. was the successful tenderer for the six locomotives, power supply and overhead contact system.

 The inaugural electric train service on the Lyttelton Line departed Christchurch station for Lyttelton with 18 cars and headed by EC 12 on 14 February 1929 at 15:00.
 Included in the consist was a ministerial car and two special cars for early Canterbury settlers, guests of the department.
 The journey was made in the record time of 10½ minutes, including 3 minutes to traverse the tunnel.
 Regular electric train services commenced using the new timetables from the following Saturday.
 Christchurch thus became the first city in New Zealand to receive an electric train service, preceding those inaugurated in Wellington in 1938 (to Johnsonville), 1940 (to Paekakariki) and 1953 (to Taita).